-ingoing value, change in percent from 1 st quarter of 2019
+ingoing value, change from 2 nd quarter of 2019

 See selected tables from this statistics

 |NOK million||Per cent||2nd quarter 2019 - 3rd quarter 2019||3rd quarter 2018 - 3rd quarter 2019|

 |North and Central America||91 525||14.1||-1.5||43.8|

 |South America, total||353||0.1||-23.4||-10.9|

 |EU countries excl.
 Nordic countries||287 530||48.6||-3.5||-5.2|